vinay-osseed/flag_stats/README.md

 Once you are finished creating flags, you may choose to use views.
 Or you can use our default view(Flag Statistics) from `Structure > Flags > Flag Statistics`.

-#### Configuration for view
+### Configuration for view

-1. Create a view for "Flag statistics".
+1. Create a view for `Flag statistics`.
 2. Add relationship to `content` for `nid`.
-3. Add contextual filter of content `id` for getting flag count for each entity.
+3. Add contextual filter of `Content:ID` for getting flag count for each entity.
 4. Remove `fid` from `FIELDS` and add `Content:Title` & `Content:ID`.
-5. Enable aggregation settings from advanced menu.
+5. Enable aggregation settings and set `Caching` to `None` from advanced menu.
 6. Set `COUNT` aggregation to `Content:ID` in `FIELDS`.
 7. Save the view.

-### Support
+## Support

 ------------